baharzafer/ConjointSensitivity/README.md

 analysis results to the removal of small fractions of respondents and experimentally generated unique contests.

+For any given Average Marginal Component Effect (AMCE) estimated with your conjoint experiment data, you can use our package to

+- detect the smallest proportion of respondents (or contests) that derives its sign or significance,

+- retrieve the set of those respondents (or contests) to further investigate their characteristics,

+- visualize the influences of respondents (or contests) to detect outliers.

-Our package is built on `zaminfluence` to calculate influence scores and detect the most influential respondents and contests in conjoint designs.
+Our package is built on `zaminfluence` introduced by (Broderick, T., Giordano, R., & Meager, R., 2020) to calculate influence scores for respondents and contests.

 We provide a simple example to demonstrate how to use `ConjointSensitivity` using the replication data for the non-partisan